corneliushennch/targets_template/README.md

-# R Project template: Template for data analysis projects in R
+# R Project template: Template for data analysis projects in R using targets and renv for maximum reproducibility

-As my R (and hopefully someday also Python) programming skills are evolving, this template for reproducible data analysis projects will grow and evolve.